ajpikul-com/static_template/README.md

 git submodule update --init
 ```

+Or just have it installed and in `PATH`.

 ### Typescript/Javascript

-You can keep js in a `raw/js` folder which will overwrite all other sources of js.
-Or for vanilla js, use a different directory.
-If `webpack` is installed (via `/build_tools/toolchain/webpack`, where there is a proper config for typescript) and `tsc` is installed, webpack will first look to compile stuff in `ts/` and then in `js/`.
+You can keep javascript in a `raw/js` folder which will overwrite all other javascript.
+Or use another folder and don't worry about write order.
+If `webpack` is installed (via `/build_tools/toolchain/webpack`, where there is a proper `config` for typescript) and `tsc` is installed, `webpack` will first look to compile stuff in `ts/` and then in `js/`, but not both.
 If `tsc` is installed, it will output w/o `webpack`'s help. `tsc` will use `ts/.tsconfig.json`.

 ### CSS/Sassc